2019 AFC Asian Cup bids: Saudi Arabia

 Saudi Arabia also confirmed they would be competing to host the competition, with Prince Nawaf bin Faisal (president of Youth Welfare), saying authorities had approved the Saudi Arabian Olympic Committee's plan.
-This is the first time it has made a bid to host the Asian Cup.
+This is the first time it has made a bid to host the Asian Cup.They eventually were awarded the 2027 edition.

 Thailand

 Thailand was the venue for 1972 edition and last hosted in 2007, serving as co-hosts with Malaysia, Vietnam and Indonesia.
 5 cities have sent hosting requests to the FAT, including Bangkok, Nonthaburi, Pathumthani, Chiang Mai and Nakhon Ratchasima.